Matt Hancock broke rules with Dido Harding Covid appointment, court finds

 Related video: Matt Hancock defends appointment of Baroness Harding as new health body chief in August 2020

-Former health secretary Matt Hancock broke public sector equality when Conservative peer Baroness Dido Harding and ex-Sainsbury colleague Mike Coupe were appointed to senior posts in the Covid-19 response, the High Court has found.
+Former health secretary Matt Hancock broke equality law when appointing Conservative peer Dido Harding to an emergency health job during the Covid crisis, the High Court has ruled.

-Two judges granted a declaration to the Runnymede Trust equality thinktank on Tuesday after considering arguments at a High Court hearing in December.
+Judges ruled that then-health secretary Matt Hancock failed to comply with public sector equality duty in the process of appointing Baroness Harding and her ex-Sainsbury colleague Mike Coupe to senior posts in 2020.

+It marks a victory for the Runnymede Trust following the think tank’s legal battle over appointments – having argued that the jobs were handed out without fair competition.

+Lawyers representing Runnymede and the campaign group the Good Law Project suggested that people “outside the tight circle” in which senior Conservatives and their friends moved were not being given opportunities.

+The legal team argued in court that people “less likely to be known or connected to decision-makers” were at a disadvantage.

-However, the judges dismissed a separate claim by campaign group the Good Law Project - which joined the trust in the case – that the government did not adopt an “open” process when making appointments to posts “critical to the pandemic response”.
+However, the judges dismissed a separate claim by the Good Law Project that the government did not adopt an “open” process when making appointments “critical to the pandemic response”.

+And they found that “the evidence provides no support” for the claim that Baroness Harding and Mr Coupe won their appointments due to “personal or political connections with the decision-maker”.

+The ruling stated: “Baroness Harding had previous relevant experience of senior positions in large retail businesses and in the NHS.
+Mr Coupe had vast experience of managing complex public-facing organisations.”

-According to the Good Law Project, the court accepted the argument that the recruitment process adopted by Mr Hancock and prime minister Boris Johnson ignored the need to eliminate discrimination against the country’s disabled and ethnic minority communities, and to ensure they have equality of opportunity.
+However, the court did accept the argument that the recruitment process adopted by Boris Johnson’s government ignored the need to eliminate discrimination against the country’s disabled and ethnic minority communities, according to the Good Law Project.

-Describing the judgement as a “landmark verdict”, the GLP said: “The High Court today found the appointments of both Dido Harding and Mike Coupe were unlawful.

-“It held that Matt Hancock broke the law in appointing Dido Harding as char of the National Institute for Health Protection and in appointing Mike Coupe as director of testing at Test and Trace.
+Describing the judgement as a “landmark verdict”, Jo Maugham, director of Good Law Project, said: “Change doesn’t happen, things don’t get better for those who are disadvantaged, unless those in power care.

+He added: “That means making sure they ask themselves: ‘How do I level society up for the disabled and ethnic minorities?’
+And it means taking the time to find the best people – not the best connected people – for the job.”

 Register for free to continue reading